 (k) General Marking Instructions.
 The contractor shall conspicuously and legibly mark the appropriate legend on all technical data and computer software that qualify for such markings.
 The authorized legends shall be placed on the transmittal document or storage container and, for printed material, on the title/cover page of the printed material containing technical data or computer software for which restrictions are asserted.
 Mark each subsequent sheet of data with an abbreviated marking(s) to indicate the applicable restrictive rights assertion(s), and refer to the title/cover page for additional information.
 When only portions of a page of printed material are subject to the asserted restrictions, such portions shall be identified by circling, underscoring, annotating, or other appropriate identifier.
-Technical data and computer software transmitted directly from one computer or computer terminal to another shall contain a notice of asserted restrictions.
-Reproductions of technical data and computer software, or any portions thereof subject to asserted restrictions, shall also reproduce the asserted restrictions.
+Technical data and computer software transmitted directly from one computer or computer terminal to another shall contain a notice of asserted restrictions, shall also reproduce the asserted restrictions.